UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/12-manual-scraping.md

 Note that we still have other info such as office location and times along with emails.
 So what if we want to get a column only with emails instead?
 We should add a new column and rename it as Email and use Xpath to help us to refine that.
 To add another column in Scraper, use the little green "+" icon in the columns list.

 Let's inspect the link to identify on the developer's console the exact path for the email addresses.
 Select the email > right-click (make sure to not click in the email) > Inspect.
 Then, hover the mouse over the email > right-click > copy > copy Xpath.
-Note that there will be an option to copy the Full path but you do not need that as we have already scrapped from a portion of the website.
+Note that there will be an option to copy the Full path but you do not need that as we have already scraped from a portion of the website.

 > ## Tip:
 > You can copy the path to a notepad, it will help you to compare it with scrap and understand better